opencodeiiita/SaveMyForm-Frontend/README.md

 ## Reference Links

 ## Claim an issue
+Comment on the issue.
+In case of no activity on the issue even after 2 days, the issue will be reassigned.
+If you have difficulty approaching the issue, feel free to ask on our discord channel.
 ## Communication
 Whether you are working on a new feature or facing a doubt please feel free to ask us on our [discord](https://discord.gg/D9999YTkS8) channel.
 We will be happy to help you out.